In This Article

 Last updated - ‐ 5 min read

-Understanding how to use cURL to show response headers is a useful skill when working with web servers, APIs, or debugging tools.
+Understanding how to use cURL to show response headers is a valuable skill when working with web servers, APIs, or debugging tools.
 Inspecting HTTP headers helps you see what’s happening behind the scenes during communication between a client and a server.

 Here, you will learn how to use the cURL command to display response headers, understand how different options behave, how to troubleshoot common issues, and more.

-Basic cURL Commands to Show Headers
+Basic cURL Commands to Show Response Headers

 The cURL tool is widely used to transfer data using URLs.
 One of its main strengths is the ability to display HTTP response headers quickly and clearly while also being available on nearly any OS by default.
 Here are several basic commands that you need to know.

-curl -I https://iproyal.com
+cURL -I https://iproyal.com

 HTTP/1.1 200 OK

-Date: Wed, 30 Jul 2025 12:34:55 GMT
+Date Wed, 30 Jul 2025 1234:55 GMT

 Content-Type: text/html; charset=utf-8